elizabethnewman/projected-products/README.md

 # Projected Tensor-Tensor Products
-Projected tensor-tensor products for multiway data compression
+A lightweight package to compute projected tensor-tensor products for multiway data compression

 # Installation and Setup